-Pulmonary Disease Identification and Classification Using Deep Learning Approach
+Pulmonary Disease Identification and Classification using a Deep Learning Approach

 Abstract

-Keywords: Feature Learning, Gabor filter, Pulmonary Disease, Segmentation, X-ray.
+Keywords: Feature Learning, Gabor Filter, Pulmonary Disease, Segmentation, X-Ray, Respiratory Conditions

 Published